-Recent decades have seen a move away from a focus on mass marketing toward an increase in relationship and micro marketing, including experiential and event marketing.
+Recent decades have seen a move away from a focus on mass marketing toward an increase in relationship and micro-marketing, including experiential and event marketing.
 However, the new paradigm shift is a result of the emergence of multisensory and other forms of neuromarketing, which differ from their predecessors in that their focus is the five human senses and the way these are processed in the brains of individuals.

 Rather than relying primarily upon visuals and audio, as does the vast majority of traditional marketing and advertising, multisensory marketing and advertising (MSMA) seeks to communicate with each of the five human senses.

 There are two main ideas behind this.
-Firstly, each human sense that is ignored is an avenue of communication not being utilised.
+Firstly, each human sense that is ignored is an avenue of communication not being utilized.
 Secondly, no marketing or advertising operates in a vacuum, so there will always be, for example, sounds and smells present; only not necessarily the ones most conducive to the marketing or advertising activities taking place.

-With this in mind, MSMA makes use of cutting edge technologies in combination with tried and tested methodologies to incorporate elements of sight (optics), sound (audition), smell (olfaction), taste (gustation) and touch (haptics).
+With this in mind, MSMA makes use of cutting-edge technologies in combination with tried and tested methodologies to incorporate elements of sight (optics), sound (audition), smell (olfaction), taste (gustation) and touch (haptics).
 In doing so, it is able to communicate with individuals on a deeper, more fundamental level, creating truly immersive environments, greatly increasing emotional engagement and sending recall rates through the roof.

 Research by the Sense of Smell Institute indicates that while people’s visual recall of images sinks to approximately 50% after only three months, they recall smells with a 65% accuracy after an entire year.
 Similarly, a study carried out at the Rockefeller University shows that in the short term we remember just 1% of what we touch, 2% of what we hear, 5% of what we see, 15% of what we taste and 35% of what we smell.
 Compelling evidence, to say the least.